minkeymouse/nowcasting-kr/CONTEXT.md

   - DFM: Valid results for all 3 targets (21 horizons for KOIPALL.G/KOEQUIPTE, 22 for KOWRCCNSE) (from previous runs)
   - DDFM: Valid results for all 3 targets (21 horizons for KOIPALL.G/KOEQUIPTE, 22 for KOWRCCNSE) (from previous runs, before latest code improvements)
   - ARIMA: n_valid=0 for all targets/horizons (no valid results)
-- **Tables**: All forecasting tables regenerated (Dec 9 06:52) from current aggregated_results.csv: tab_dataset_params.tex, tab_forecasting_results.tex, 4 appendix tables (tab_appendix_forecasting_*.tex)
+- **Tables**: All forecasting tables exist from previous regeneration (Dec 9 07:18) from aggregated_results.csv: tab_dataset_params.tex, tab_forecasting_results.tex, 4 appendix tables (tab_appendix_forecasting_*.tex)
-- **Plots**: All forecasting plots regenerated (Dec 9 06:52) from current data: 3 forecast_vs_actual_*.png, accuracy_heatmap.png, horizon_trend.png
+- **Plots**: All forecasting plots exist from previous regeneration (Dec 9 07:18) from current data: 3 forecast_vs_actual_*.png, accuracy_heatmap.png, horizon_trend.png
-- **Note**: Tables/plots are correctly generated from current data, but results may be outdated since forecasting experiments haven't been re-run with latest code improvements.
+- **Note**: Tables/plots exist from previous iteration and reflect experiment state at that time.
+Results may be outdated since forecasting experiments haven't been re-run with latest code improvements.
 Will need regeneration after new experiments are run.

 ### Nowcasting Status
 - **outputs/backtest/**: 6 JSON files exist (DFM/DDFM for 3 targets)